447-902-3857 info@autokato.com

 Definitions of four wheel aligner terms

 In daily maintenance, we not only need to know the above parameters, such as the propulsion angle, axle offset angle, track width deviation angle, wheelbase deviation angle, forward spread, containment angle, and other concepts and their functions.A wheel aligner is a piece of equipment used to measure and adjust the alignment of a vehicle's wheels.
-It is an essential tool in the automotive industry, as proper wheel alignment ensures optimal handling, tire wear, and safety.1.
-Wheel center line: refers to the center line on the wheel tire that is perpendicular to the wheel axis.
+It is an essential tool in the automotive industry, as proper wheel alignment ensures optimal handling, tire wear, and safety.

 2. Geometric center line: refers to the intersection line between the longitudinal center plane of the vehicle body and the horizontal plane of the front and rear axles.